 In May 1833, northern Māori welcomed the arrival of James Busby, appointed by the Crown as British Resident.
 Busby settled at Waitangi.
-He was the first arrival of a representative of the British Crown, marking a new stage in the United Kingdom's relationship with Aotearoa New Zealand.

-In March 1834, Busby arranged for northern rangatira to gather at Waitangi.
+He represented British law and order.
+In March 1834, Busby arranged for northern rangatira (chiefs) to come together at Waitangi.
 The meeting selected a United Tribes Flag to be used for shipping purposes.